aleyna34131/privacyidea/doc/policies/authorization.rst

 .. index:: authorization policies

-The scope *authorization* provides means to define what should happen if a user proved his identity and authenticated successfully.
+The scope *authorization* provides means to define what should happen if a user proved their identity and authenticated successfully.

 Authorization policies take the realm, the user